styrserver/BestiaryArena-SuperMod-Loader/README.md

 - **Store-like Grid Layout**: Browse mods in an organized grid view with visual mod cards
 - **Search Functionality**: Quickly find mods by name using the search bar
-- **Category Filtering**: Filter mods by category (All, Original Mods, SuperMods, Custom Mods) with enabled/total counts
+- **Category Filtering**: Filter mods by category (All, Original Mods, SuperMods, OT Mods, Custom Mods) with enabled/total counts
 - **Mod Cards**: Each mod displays with:
   - Mod name and category badge (color-coded by type)
   - Description of mod functionality